KanikaIm-erb/kanikaim-erb/README.md

 ## 👩‍💻 About Me

-Hi, I'm Kanika — a Thai cybersecurity student wrapping up my B.Tech in Computer Science & Engineering (Cybersecurity) at the National Forensic Science University, India, graduating May 2026.
+Hi, I'm Kanika — a Thai cybersecurity student wrapping up my B.Tech in Computer Science & Engineering (Cybersecurity) at the National Forensic Science University, India.
 I'm an ICCR Scholar.

 My work spans security monitoring, threat detection, incident response, and GRC.
-What I enjoy most is bridging the gap between raw technical findings and things people can actually act on — whether that's a well-tuned detection rule, a clear risk report, or a tool that makes security less intimidating for teams without a dedicated security person.
+What I enjoy most is bridging the gap between raw technical findings and things people can actually act on whether that's a well-tuned detection rule, a clear risk report, or a tool that makes security less intimidating for teams without a dedicated security person.

-Currently exploring: detection engineering · SIEM tuning · cloud security · compliance automation

 <br>